MPI-IS/MYND/README.md

 3. Hohmann, M., Hackl, M., Wirth, B., Zaman, T., Enficiaud, R., Grosse-Wentrup, M., & Schölkopf, B. (2019).
 Forschung mit allen: Eine Smartphone App zur Teilnahme an neurowissenschaftlicher Grundlagenforschung in ALS.
 Nervenheilkunde, 38(05), P22. https://doi.org/10.1055/s-0039-1685040

 ## License
-Details about the license of this project can be found [here](./LICENSE.md)
+Details about the license of this project can be found [here](./LICENSE.md).
+For other licensing options please contact Max-Planck-Innovation (info@max-planck-innovation.de) with the reference `MI 0104-5982-BC-JK`.

 ## Documentation
 Please have a look at the individual README files of each sub-project for more information.